 Setting up the site was a dream – I had everything configured to have a test site up and running in 5 minutes.
 Turning developer mode on couldn’t have been easier, and accessing the site’s Git repo was one of the easiest set-up experiences I have encountered.
 I am not a developer, but I am well-versed in CSS and HTML, and am now dabbling with .js and JSON.
 I turned on developer mode so I could access the code and make minor adjustments to the site’s responsive tweak points.
 I wasn’t going in to completely tear down the base template and reconstruct an unrecognizable rework of the template, I was purely going in to make an occasional font-size: adjustment here, a max-width: adjustment there.

 I wrapped up the test site layout and began the QA phase to make sure there weren’t any major issues with the site.
-Everything worked great except for the navigation for <768px screens – which is a major bug. >768 px screens have a parallax effect enabled, and that nav is a different nav from the <768 nav, which is an off-canvas nav.
+Everything worked great except for the navigation for 768px or greater screens – which is a major bug.
+Less than 768 px screens have a parallax effect enabled, and that nav is a different nav from the greater than 768 nav, which is an off-canvas nav.
 I set the site up as a 1 page parallax site and used anchor tags in the nav to keep it 1 page and maintain the nav nodes the way I wanted them (because of this Squarespace template’s pagination, setting up the site hierarchy/structure this way was the simplest way achieve the 1 page effect).

 I decided to dive into the .js to see what was going on.
 Truthfully, I had no idea what was going on.
 I noticed that there were event handlers for the parallax nav but not for the mobile nav, and every hack I tried didn’t fix it (that, of course, wasn’t the issue).
 I then shrank my browser window and ran the inspector to see if I could see any anomalies that way.
 I noticed that every time I clicked the link in the nav, the url would change to the appropriate anchor tag, but then immediately reverted to the home url with the landing anchor, which seemed to confirm, to me, that there was something amiss with the template itself.
 I looked on the forums and saw others had the same issue, and then got in touch with Squarespace support to file a bug report.
 I gave them the info I had, they confirmed it was a bug and that it was being worked on, and yesterday – about 2 weeks later – they emailed me to let me know that the bug had been fixed.
 Great!